-Option Description

-UEFI PXE Settings Options Description

-PXE Device n (n = 1 to 4) Enables or disables the device.
-When enabled, a UEFI PXE boot option is created for the device.

-Option Description PXE Device n Settings(n = 1 to 4) Enables you to control the configuration of the PXE device.
-UEFI HTTP Settings Options Description - HTTP Device (n = 1 to 4) Enables or disables the device.
-When enabled, a UEFI HTTP boot option is created for the device.
-HTTP Device n Enables you to control the configuration of the HTTP device.
+Option Description UEFI PXE Settings Options Description PXE Device n (n = 1 to 4) Enables or disables the device.
+W device. /hen enabled, a UEFI PXE boot option is created for the PXE Device n Settings(n = 1 to 4) Enables you to control the configuration of the PXE device. ice.
+UEFI HTTP Settings Options Description Cottingo Vhen enabled, a UEFI HTTP boot option is created for the HTTP Device n Enables you to control the configuration of the HTTP de vice.
 Settings (n = 1 to 4) Table 39.
-HTTP Device n Settings screen details Option Description Interface Specifies the NIC interface used for this device.

-VLANEnables or Disable VLAN.
-This is set to Disabled by default.VLAN IDThis is set to 1.

-set to IPv4 by default.

-Enables you to select protocol IPv4 or IPv6.
-This is

-VLAN ID This is set to 1.

-VLAN Priority This is set to 0.

-URI (will obtain from DHCP server if not specified)

-UEFI iSCSI Settings Enables you to control the configuration of the iSCSI device.

-Table 40.
-UEFI iSCSI Settings screen details

-Option Description Connection 1 Specifies the name of the iSCSI initiator in IQN format.
+HTTP Dev ice n Settings screen details Option Description Interface Specifies the NIC interface used for this device.
+Protocol Enables you to select protocol IPv4 or IPv6 .
+This is set to IPv4 by default.
+VLAN Enables or Disable VLAN .
+This is set to Disabled by default.
+VLAN ID This is set to 1 .
+VLAN Priority This is set to 0 .
+URI (will obtain from DHCP server if not specified) UEFI iSCSI Enables you to control the configuration of the iSCSI dev vice.
+Settings Table 40.
+UEFI iSCSI Settings screen details Option Description Connection 1 Specifies the name of the iSCSI initiator in IQN format.
 Connection 2 Enables or disables the iSCSI device.
 When disabled, a UEFI boot option is created for the iSCSI device automatically.
 This is set to Disabled by default.
-Connection 1 Settings Enables you to control the configuration of the iSCSI device.
+Connection 1 Settin ngs Enables you to control the configuration of the iSCSI device.
 Connection 2 Settings Enables you to control the configuration of the iSCSI device.
-Connection order
+Connection order TLS Authentication Configuration View and/or modify this device's boot TLS authentication mode.
+None means the HTTP server and the client will not authenticate each other for this boot.
+One way means the HTTP server will be authenticated by the client, while the client will not be authenticated by the server.
+This option is set to None by default.